 In 2014, Jarrett was a competition finalist in the George London Foundation and a semi-finalist in the McCammon Voice Competition.
 He is a Third Prize winner of the Gerda Lissner Foundation Competition and received a grant from The Licia Albanese-Puccini Foundation.
 He advanced to the Regional auditions in Washington D.C. after winning the Philadelphia District of the Metropolitan Opera National Council Auditions.
 Most recently, he was granted a Career Development Award from the Sullivan Foundation.

-In the 2014-15 season, Jarrett will make his professional debuts with Gotham Chamber Opera, Opera Philadelphia, and Annapolis Opera.
+In the 2015 season, Jarrett will make his professional debuts with Opera Philadelphia and Annapolis Opera.
 During the summer of 2015, he will be a part of The Santa Fe Opera’s Apprentice Program for Singers singing Marullo in Rigoletto and covering the role of Inman in the world premier of Jennifer Higdon’s Cold Mountain.